digeler/kcomand/README.md

   getIpTables --  Get the list of ip tables from specific node

-  getcnilog --    This will collect al CNI related logs
+  getcnilog --    This will collect all CNI related logs from specific node

-  getkubeconfig -- This will collect your kube configuration to a file
+  getkubeconfig -- This will collect your kube configuration runtime to a file

   help    --     Help about any command